 If an individual tests positive for COVID-19, close contacts will need to self-quarantine for 14 days from the date of contact.
 In a non-healthcare setting, close contacts are defined as individuals who were within 6 feet of the person for more than 10 minutes when the person was symptomatic.
 The Los Angeles County Department of Public Health or UCLA Occupational Health will contact all individuals who are identified as close contact and provide instructions.

-If an individual tests positive for COVID-19, close contacts will need to self-quarantine for 14 days from the date of contact.
+If an individual tests positive for COVID-19, all the people who have been in close contact with that person need to self-quarantine for 14 days from the date of contact, even if they don't have any symptoms of being ill.

 If you are unwilling or unable to physically visit a doctor when experiencing symptoms, many UCLA medical plans offer Virtual Telemedicine.